Luannadc/html-css-js-Notes/JavaScript.md/JS-Introduction.md

 >const userId = "8125497315"
 userId = "356"
 // SyntaxError: Identifier 'userId' has already been declared

+⚠️ You can also use <b>var</b> as a keyword but it was only used from 1995 to 2015, so it should only be used in code written for older browsers.

 <h3>Data Types</h3>
  Let´s start with the four most important ones: